Dreajar/Diet-Optimisation/README.md

 ```
 where $A_{food}$ is the amount of calories of food $i$, and $x_i$ is the number of portions of that food in my diet.
 # Reformulation
-Given the above constraints, consider the nonlinear programming problem:
+Given the above constraints,

 Let $A$ be the macronutrients of the menu items, and let $A'$ be formed by removing the row of calories

 Let $r$ be the normalized vector formed from optimal ratio of fat/carbs/protein = 20/50/30

 Let $x$ be the column vector that describes the number of portions of each menu item in my diet

+Consider the nonlinear programming problem:
 ```math
 minimize_{x\in R^n} ||\frac{A'x}{||A'x||}-r||
 ```